Third Party Sponsored Billing

 - Alabama Prepaid Affordable College Tuition Program (PACT)

 Other third party sponsors may include companies, state entities, or federal or foreign government benefits.
-Students who plan to use an approved third party at Texas Tech University are required to submit paperwork to Student Business Services at least 10 days prior to the first day of each semester.
+Students who plan to use an approved third party at Texas Tech University are required to submit paperwork to Student Business Services at least 10 days prior to the due date of the term.
 Student Business Services will not invoice a sponsor nor accept payments from a sponsor until all required paperwork is received.
 All third party students are required to pay any charges not covered by their sponsor or to enroll in a payment plan by the established semester due dates.

 Texas Workforce Commission (TWC) or Department of Assistive and Rehabilitation Services (DARS)

 Students who plan to use TWC benefits should contact their TWC counselor directly to discuss eligibility and to begin the sponsorship process.
-TWC counselors will be required to submit a service authorization for all eligible charges at least 10 days prior to the first day of each semester.
+TWC counselors will be required to submit a service authorization for all eligible charges at least 10 days prior to the due date of the term.
 Student Business Services will not invoice TWC nor accept payments until all required paperwork is received.

 Please visit the link below for more information about the Blind/Deaf Student Exemption Program.www.depts.ttu.edu/studentbusinessservices/payingBill/waiver.php